laliux/telegram-crypto-signals/README.md

 Telegram Crypto Signals is a command line tool that automates your crypto currency Technical Analysis (TA).

-It is a proyect based on [Crypto Signals] https://github.com/CryptoSignal/crypto-signal , so I recommend you to take a look in that proyect to known what is it.
+It is based on [Crypto Signals] https://github.com/CryptoSignal/crypto-signal , so I recommend you to take a look in that proyect to known what is it.

 Main differences vs original Crypto Signals:
 - Focused 100% to interact with a Telegram Bot